tmoldwin/DBasisHDA/shd31/readme.txt

 When the program is executed, the program prints out the #items,
 #transactions, and other features of the input database to standard
 error.
-After the termination of the enumeration, it outputs the total number of itemsets found (frequent/closed/maximal itemsets), and the numbers of itemsets of each size.
-For example, if there are 4 frequent itemsets of size 1, 2 frequent itemsets of size 3, and 1 frequent itemset of size 3, then the output to standard output will be,
+After the termination of the enumeration, it outputs the total number of minimal hitting sets found, and the numbers of these hitting sets of each size.
+For example, if there are 4 minimal hitting sets of size 1, 2 minimal hitting sets of size 3, and 1 minimal hitting sets of size 3, then the output to standard output will be,

-9   <= total #hyperedges
+9   <= total #minimal hitting sets
-0   <= #hyperedges of size 0
+0   <= #minimal hitting sets of size 0
-4   <= #hyperedges of size 1
+4   <= #minimal hitting sets of size 1
-3   <= #hyperedges of size 2
+3   <= #minimal hitting sets of size 2
-1   <= #hyperedges of size 3
+1   <= #minimal hitting sets of size 3

-If "q" is given in the first parameter, these do not appear in the standard output.
+If "_" command is given in the first parameter, these do not appear in the standard output.

-If output-filename was given, then the hyperedges found are written to the output file.
-Each line of the output file is the list of vertices included in a hyperedge, separated by " ".
+If output-filename was given, then the minimal hitting sets found are written to the output file.
+Each line of the output file is the list of vertices included in a minimal hitting set, separated by " ".
 For example,

 1 5 10 2 4

-which means hyperedge {1,2,4,5,10} is in the dual.
+which means minimal hitting set {1,2,4,5,10} is in the dual.
 In the output file, the vertices in each row are not sorted.
 If you want to sort it, use the script "sortout.pl".
 The usage is just,

 % sortout.pl < input-file > output-file

 "input-file" is the name of file to which SHD outputs, and the sorted output will be written in the file of the name "output-file".
-The vertices of each hyperedge will be sorted in the increasing order of the vertex ID's, and all the hyperedges (lines) will be also sorted, by the lexicographical order (considered as a string).
+The vertices of each minimal hitting set will be sorted in the increasing order of the vertex ID's, and all the minimal hitting sets (lines) will be also sorted, by the lexicographical order (considered as a string).
 (Actually, you can specify separator like sortout.pl ",").